SoulSA/PyDS/ReadMe.md

 |     Bokeh    |     Plotly    |    NLTK    | Gensim |  Scrapy |
 |  Statsmodels |      Kivy     |   OpenCV   |  Pydot |   ---   |

-<h4> It will install all libraries for both Python2 & Python3</h4>
+It will install all libraries for both Python2 & Python3

 ## Tested?
-<h4> This script has only been tested on Ubuntu 18.04.2 LTS bionic </h4>
-<h4> It will do all the work in the background, and you will be able to see what is installing</h4>
-<h4> An "output.txt" file will be created on your desktop and you can check it to see if there was any errors in the process.</h4>
+This script has only been tested on Ubuntu 18.04.2 LTS bionic It will do all the work in the background, and you will be able to see what is installing An "output.txt" file will be created on your desktop and you can check it to see if there was any errors in the process.
-<h4> I am not a professional, but I wanted to do something, and I am looking forward for any feedback or<br>contribution to this script</h4>
+I am not a professional, but I wanted to do something, and I am looking forward for any feedback or<br>contribution to this script

+## How does it work?
+* Download the "pyds.sh" file
+* Open your command prompt
+* Locate the folder you downloaded the file to using the "cd" command
+* Use the command line <b>"bash pyds.sh"</b>
+* Type "y" and press Enter
+* Type your "sudo" password when asked and press Enter

 ## Future Work
-<h4> I want to make sure that this script works without errors, and I want to make it work on more linux distros.</h4>
+I want to make sure that this script works without errors, and I want to make it work on more linux distros.
-<h4> I know there is Anaconda to do this kind of thing, but this is something that I feel would be nice to have it around.<br>You have a fresh install of your Linux, just run this script and let it install everything for you.</h4>
+I know there is Anaconda to do this kind of thing, but this is something that I feel would be nice to have it around.
+You have a fresh install of your Linux, just run this script and let it install everything for you.

 ## Please give it a try!
-<h4> If you are a linux user, give this script a try and give me feedback so I can try and make it better.
-Also, you can contribute and share your contribution with me.<br>If you can make it work on other Linux distros, that would be great.</h4>
+If you are a linux user, give this script a try and give me feedback so I can try and make it better.
+Also, you can contribute and share your contribution with me.
+If you can make it work on other Linux distros, that would be great.

 <h3> Hope some of you would find this helpful, happy DS.</h4>